Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-DRL agents have faced an uncountable amount of different tasks, and this trend is only destined to grow in the future.
-Learning to adjust the behavior to new problems from limited data is still an open question in DRL research.
-While the Meta-Learning has been studied in DRL for learning general-purpose policies \cite{finn2017model, pang2018meta, li2018learning}, this paradigm has yet to be exploited for learning general-purpose state and action representations and MDP models.
-In contrast, with the expensive Meta-DRL from high-dimensional observations, Meta-Learning of representations may provide new ways to tackle the problem of generalization and transfer learning of the learned policy to new tasks and new environments in an efficient sample manner.
+\acrshort{drl} agents have faced an uncountable amount of different tasks, and this trend is only destined to grow in the future.
+Learning to adjust the behavior to new problems from limited data is still an open question in \acrshort{drl} research.
+While Meta Learning has been studied in \acrshort{drl} for learning general-purpose policies \cite{finn2017model, pang2018meta, li2018learning}, this paradigm has yet to be exploited for learning general-purpose state and action representations and \acrshort{mdp} models.
+In contrast, with the expensive Meta \acrshort{drl}, which directly uses high-dimensional observations, Meta Learning general representations may provide new ways to tackle generalization and transfer learning of the learned policy to new tasks and to new environments.